warp-id/solana-trading-bot/README.md

 # Solana Sniper Bot
-This code is written as proof of concept for demonstrating how we can buy new tokens immediately after liquidity pool is created.
+This code is written as proof of concept for demonstrating how we can buy new tokens immediately after liquidity pool is open for trading.

 Script listens to new raydium USDC/SOL pools and buys token for a fixed amount in USDC/SOL.
 Depending on speed of RPC node, the purchase usually happens before token is available on Raydium UI for swapping.